Miad Faezipour is an Associate Professor in the

 Dr. Omar Abuzaghleh

-Dr. Omar Abuzaghleh is the Computing Laboratories System Manager at the University of Bridgeport.
-He is a Research Assistant Professor of Computer Science and Engineering Department.
+Dr. Omar Abuzaghleh is an Assistant Professor of Engineering and Technology at the University of Bridgeport.
 His research interests are in the areas of Medical Image Analysis, High Performance Computing, Big Data, Network Security, and Cloud Computing.
 He is a member of several professional organizations and specialty labs, including: ACM, IEEE, International Honor Society for The Computing and Information Disciplines (UPE), and the Digital/Biomedical Embedded Systems and Technology (D-BEST) Lab.

 Mohammad Daneshzand is a PhD student of Computer Science and Engineering